Geology of Hong Kong: Lantau dyke swarm

 The Lantau dyke swarm is located on east Lantau Island.
 It is a group of vertical sheets of rocks formed by magma and lava flowing into northeast trending cracks in pre-existing granitic rocks on Lantau Island.
 Those cracks were related to the northeast trending faults.
 The Lantau caldera, which was the volcanic centre of the magma, is also bounded by faults and exhibits an elongated shape towards the northeast.
 These structures recorded the active strike-slip motion of the northeast trending faults in Lantau Island during Late Jurassic. (~148 million years ago).

 Tolo Channel Fault system

 The Tolo Channel fault system is the longest fault system in Hong Kong running from Tolo Channel in the northeast, cutting through Shing Mun river in Sha Tin and extending to southeast Lantau Island.
 It is approximately 60-km long.
-Traces of displacements and shearing are well-preserved in rock units on the both side of the Tolo Channel.
+Traces of displacements and shearing are well-preserved in rock units on both sides of the Tolo Channel.
 Examples are kink bands, microfaults, veins at Ma Chi Chau on the north coast and en echelon veins, drag folds, and sigma structures at Nai Chung on the south coast.
 These structure are all found in the middle Jurassic Tolo Channel formation sedimentary rocks and are traces of shearing events.
 They represent the most active period of the Tolo Channel fault systems during the middle Jurassic volcanic activities.